 What are the benefits of essential oils in skincare?

 Essential oils differ from enriching oils like jojoba, carrot seed, rosehip, and avocado oil.
 Seed/vegetable sourced oils are rich in skin-benefiting fatty acids, vitamins, and minerals while essential oils are usually pure fragrance.
 Essential oils are distilled through an extraction process that leaves behind all of the potential fatty acids and minerals of the original plant.

 Oils like rosehip oil and carrot seed oil have substantial benefits when applied to the skin but when you get right down to it, essential oils are almost always just thrown in as a fragrance.
 If you want to incorporate the awesomeness that is rosehip oil in your skin routine I recommend this oil by InstaNatural.
 It’s chock full of Vitamin A and helps fight signs of aging.

-These essential oils in skincare should be avoided!
+Citrus derived essential oils in skincare should be used with caution.